 Many men may not want to attend couples therapy, preferring to “work it out” together, aka alone.
 While this may seem to be the strong way to pursue shoring up the breaches in the dam that is holding your marriage together, without an impartial, professional mediator, the “working it out” may spiral out of control into more arguments.
 Ultimately, making what was a bad situation worse.

 Since “to love” is an action, even in the hardest times love requires you both to step out of your comfort zones.
 To move forward, you have to work through the problems.
 Letting them stew is a recipe for disaster and could ultimately destroy a beautiful relationship.
 Working with a professional counselor is the best approach to resolving the conflict and strengthening the bond between the two of you.

 If you and your spouse are struggling in your relationship, reach out to a marriage counselor.
 Lifeologie Counseling Oak Cliff has several available for appointments.
-Call us, or someone, but take action.
+Call us at (972) 590-8030 or request an appointment to take action.